Frequently Asked Questions

 How long does it take for a grant to be distributed?

-Global Impact will distribute grants to the recipient organizations within seven to twelve business days of receiving the grant recommendation from the Growfund Advisor.
+Global Impact will distribute grants to the recipient organizations within 5-7 business days of receiving the grant recommendation from the Growfund Advisor.

 What donor information will the recipient organization receive?